The 17 best mattress sales to shop this Labor Day | CNN Underscored

 Leesa

 The direct-to-you mattress brand is offering up to $500 off its mattresses, including free pillows!
-The Original starts at $949 for a queen-size, down from $1099, and the luxury hybrid The Legend starts at just $1,549 for a queen, down from $1,949.
+The Original starts at $949 for a queen size, down from $1,099, and the luxury hybrid The Legend starts at just $1,549 for a queen, down from $1,949.

 Macy’s

 The storied retailer is offering big deals across all categories this Labor Day weekend, and its mattresses are no exception.
-You’ll find deals like the Serta Perfect Sleeper Cozy Escape 15” Plush Pillow Top Mattress Set for $747 (originally $1,819) and Dr. Oz Good Life 12” Plush Hybrid Mattress for $767 (originally $1,779).
+You’ll find deals like the Serta Perfect Sleeper Cozy Escape 15-Inch Plush Pillow Top Mattress Set for $747 (originally $1,819) and Dr. Oz Good Life 12-Inch Plush Hybrid Mattress for $767 (originally $1,779).

 Mattress Firm

-The well-known mattress retailer is going big for the holiday with up to 50% off select mattresses from their top-rated brands, while supplies last, until September 6.
+The well-known mattress retailer is going big for the holiday with up to 50% off select mattresses from its top-rated brands, while supplies last, until Sept.
+6.

-The mattress brand is offering up to $700 off select adjustable mattress sets for Labor Day, and a $300 accessories gift of your choice with your mattress purchase, just use code 300FREE or select a Tempur-Ergo power base, and they’ll take $300 off the base automatically.
+The mattress brand is offering up to $700 off select adjustable mattress sets for Labor Day, and a $300 accessories gift of your choice with your mattress purchase — just use code 300FREE or select a Tempur-Ergo power base to get $300 off the base automatically.

 Tuft & Needle

-The online bedding retailer is offering 15% off selected products, including Hybrid and Mint mattresses through the holiday weekend.
+The online bedding retailer is offering 15% off selected products, including Hybrid and Mint mattresses, through the holiday weekend.
 Designed for “superior comfort,” the Mint Mattress has multiple layers of memory foam to give you a restful night.
 Get it for the discounted price of $1,015.75, down from $1,195.

 Vaya Sleep